AccidentByDragon/Inl-mningsUppgift2Databaser/Dokumentation.md

     }"
     Vid fel:
-    Status Kod 500, "could not connect to server database" Example request from Locations, using GET http://localhost:3000/api/locations/:id with a correct objektID Med en Status Kod 200:
+    Status Kod 500, "could not connect to server database" Example request from Locations, using GET http://localhost:3000/api/locations/:id med en accepterad objektID Med en Status Kod 200:

     "message": "you are trying to find a location",